 Not long ago, you would have been hard-pressed to find a Louisiana-style, Low Country or East Coast seafood boil in the Milwaukee area.
-But as fast casual seafood boil concepts crop up across the country in droves, the Cream City isn’t far behind.
+But as fast casual seafood boil concepts have cropped up across the country in droves, the Cream City wasn't far behind.

-Since the pandemic began, at least five new seafood boil restaurants have scuttled onto the scene, offering competition for local concepts like The King Crab Shack, which opened its first location on 27th Street in 2016 and Crab It Your Way, which debuted Downtown in 2019.
+In the past two years, numerous new seafood boil restaurants have scuttled onto the scene, offering competition for local concepts like The King Crab Shack, which opened its first location on 27th Street in 2016.
 Even St. Paul Fish Co. in Mequon has added New England style seafood boils to their regular menu.

 Most restaurants offer menus padded with add-ons: po’boys, fried seafood or burgers.
 But the main attraction is the build-your-own seafood boil which offers customers a choice of seafood, seasoning and level of heat (mild to “I can’t feel my mouth” hot).